MultiverseLearningProducts/swe/src/mod2/wk2/day1.md

 ### Working with DOM events

+Standardisation of the DOM comes with many benefits for the JavaScript developer.
+It means that numerous methods are available across many different browsers.
+Here are some examples that we will dig into later:

+- You can get any element on a page in order to modifying it or add dynamic behaviour
+- You can add classes and attributes to elements programatically
+- You can add events that respond to user input
+- You can control the submission of forms
+- You can leverage the `onload` event to know when an asset or the entire page has loaded
+- You can write text to the document using `document.write`

 One of the primary uses of DOM methods is to create an event handler that can respond to a user event.
 What would some typical user events be?

 To create an event, we first need to get the element we want to assign the event to.
 There are a number of ways to accomplish this task: